 The picture looks a little better at “culture-aware” companies, organizations that focus on culture even if they haven’t quite cracked the code yet.
 In these organizations, an average of 46 percent of employees are engaged.

-And then there are Top Workplaces.
+And then there are Top Workplaces, those that are intentional about culture.
 These standout organizations achieve double the national average with employee engagement levels close to 60 percent.

-At the best-of-the-best — the top decile of Top Workplaces — employee engagement averages an impressive 86 percent.
+At the best-of-the-best — the top decile of intentional cultures — employee engagement averages an impressive 86 percent.
 These are the organizations that have truly unlocked potential and are driving outstanding business results.